LettError/designSpaceRoboFontExtension/README.md

 <map input="200.0" output="700.0" />
 <map input="1000.0" output="990.0" />
 ```
+**Note:** when you open an old designSpaceDocument file that does not contain an `axes` element, it will create axis objects based on the names and coordinates of the masters and instances in the document.
+You might want to edit this afterwards.

 ## Masters
 * Use the `+` button to add one or more UFO masters: a file dialog will appear.